Suicide in the military: At-risk individuals and groups

+Prevention

+Behavioral Interventions

+Several prevention programs have demonstrated to reduce suicide ideation and depression in the military.

 Military risk factors

 Deployment

 Contrary to common assumption, deployment to a war zone (unless in a direct combat role) has not been associated with an increased risk of suicide, according to research in Canada, Denmark, the UK, and the US.
 When considered overall, US veterans of the Vietnam War and Iraq War, for example, and British veterans of the 1982 Falklands War and 1991 Gulf War, have not been more likely to end their lives as a consequence of their deployment.

 However, common deployment experiences of certain military groups, such as those with close-combat roles like the infantry, do carry additional suicide risks.
 For example, research in the US has found that specific types of traumatic war experience add to the risk, including killing and injuring others, or witnessing the same.

 Even so, most suicide attempts in the US army are by personnel who have never been to war.
 According to one large study, US infantry soldiers who had never been deployed were twice as likely to end their lives as those who had.